-A pregnancy that doesn't show on an ultrasound scan is called a 'pregnancy of unknown location'.
+A pregnancy that does not show on an ultrasound scan is called a 'pregnancy of unknown location'.

-The most common reasons for a pregnancy not appearing on the ultrasound scan are:
+The most common reasons for a pregnancy not showing on an ultrasound scan are:

-- the pregnancy is outside the womb (an ectopic pregnancy)
+- the pregnancy is outside the womb (ectopic pregnancy)

 Next steps

-They will also need to do ultrasound scans.
-It can take a number of scans before it is clear whether your pregnancy is developing in the womb, or you've had a miscarriage or ectopic pregnancy.
-This can take several weeks, and it can be difficult for you and your partner.
+They will also need to do more ultrasound scans.
+You may need several scans before it is clear if your pregnancy is developing normally in the womb.
+This can take several weeks, and may be difficult for you.

 Urgent advice: Contact your maternity hospital if